Anthony’s 3-pointer gives Magic 112-111 win over Grizzlies

 Bacon scored 23 points, while R.J.
 Hampton added 18.

 CLIFFORD STILL OUT

-Magic coach Steve Clifford, who led Orlando to the playoffs each of the two previous seasons, missed his fifth straight game because of COVID-19protocols.
-Clifford first tested positive for the virus last week, then tested negative twice and then tested positive again.
-Clifford’s first positive test came in between his two vaccination shots and he’s yet to experience any of the symptoms usually associated with the virus.
+Magic coach Steve Clifford, who led Orlando to the playoffs each of the two previous seasons, missed his fifth straight game because of COVID-19 protocols.
+Clifford tested positive for the virus last week, then tested negative twice and was positive again.
+Clifford’s first positive test came in between two vaccination shots and he’s yet to experience any of the virus symptoms.

 “From everything he has told me, he’s feeling fine, has no symptoms, no temperature and his oxygen levels are good,” acting head coach Tyrone Corbin said.
 “He’s feeling great and looking forward to coming back.”

 Grizzlies: Grayson Allen missed his second straight game with a hand injury.
 Memphis coach Taylor Jenkins said Allen is trending toward returning by Monday. … The Grizzlies recently started a season-closing stretch of 11 games in 17 nights.
 The final 10 opponents have a .408 winning percentage prior to Saturday for the NBA’s second-easiest closing stretch. … A night after hitting just 3 of 12 shots, Morant made his first four shots.

 Magic: The Orlando Magic Youth Foundation raised more than $150,000 at a charity golf tournament to benefit at-risk children in Central Florida.
 The money raised this week pushed OMYF’s total donated over the last 30 years to $26 million. … The Magic were once again without five players, including forward Chuma Okeke for a second straight game with a sprained ankle. …